Latest List of Offshore Forex Brokers Accepting US Citizens & Reasons Why

 With the NFA rules, US brokers no longer allow hedge and they need to implement FIFO (First In First Out).
 Hedging is simply coming up with a way to protect yourself against big loss namely a trader that is long a foreign currency pair, can protect oneself from downside risk; while the trader that is short a foreign currency pair, can protect against upside risk.

-However, the NFA’s FIFO rule specifies that if you open more than one position on a currency pair, you must close the first before closing the second one, which is not-so-straightforward way of preventing hedging.
-This FIFO has never become common outside US, means offshore brokers are usually non fifo forex brokers.
+However, the NFA’s FIFO rule specifies that if you open more than one position on a currency pair, you must close the first before closing the second one, which is a not-so-straightforward way of preventing hedging.
+This FIFO has never become common outside the US, means offshore brokers are usually non-fifo forex brokers.

 No Longer Credit Card

 The NFA announced in June ’14 that its board has approved banning the use of credit cards for funding Forex accounts.
 The law is pending approval from the CFTC.
 However, as the NFA is assigned by the CFTC to supervise the futures and Forex industry, once a measure is formalized by the NFA, rarely does the CFTC make many amendments in rulings.
 The news follows a greater than the year-long enquiry into credit card deposits that began in January of 2013.